 - A. Proof of vaccination.
-Unless proof of a current rabies vaccination can be furnished, every person who redeems a dog or cat at the Animal Service Center must obtain (and pay the fee for) a rabies vaccination to be administered within the time period as set below or receive a citation for failure to vaccinate. - B. Payment.
+Unless proof of a current rabies vaccination can be furnished, every person who redeems a dog or cat at the Animal Service Center must obtain (and pay the fee for) a rabies vaccination to be administered within the time period as set below or receive a citation for failure to vaccinate.
+Animals leaving the Animal Services Center must either have proof of current rabies vaccination or purchase of rabies vaccine voucher. - B. Payment.
 Payment for the rabies vaccination provided for in this section will be the responsibility of the person redeeming the dog or cat.
-The owner must pay all related fees and fines prior to the release of the animal. - C. Time period for vaccination: - (1) For dogs and cats less than 4 months old: within 2 weeks of the dog or cat's 4-month birthday.
+The owner must pay all related fees and fines prior to the release of the animal including the receipt of a rabies voucher.

-(2) For dogs and cats more than 4 months old: within 2 weeks of taking the dog or cat from the Animal Service Center.
+- C. Time period for vaccination: - (1) For dogs and cats less than 4 months old: within 2 weeks of the dog or cat's 4-month birthday. - (2) For dogs and cats more than 4 months old: within 2 weeks of taking the dog or cat from the Animal Service Center.